wfyitf/multimodal_ood/README.md

 │   └───  b.ipynb            <- Notebook b
 │
-├─── models                  <- Trained and serialized models, model predictions, or model summaries └─── reports                 <- Generated analysis / reports
+├─── models                  <- Trained and serialized models, model predictions, or model summaries ├─── literatures             <- Contains all literatures for OOD detection ├─── figures                 <- Contains all figures used for this project ├─── utils                   <- Contains all util functions for this project └─── reports                 <- Generated analysis / reports
 ```